ArshaanB/cointracker/prompts/create-commit.md

 Given the Git context of files changed:

 1. read the changes in each file and put together a short commit message (print each of these)
-2. combine all the short commit messages into 1 medium sized commit message (print each of these)
+2. combine all the short commit messages into 1 medium sized commit message (print each of these), it should be 1 line
 3. do the above 3 times and provide me with the 3 final outputs

 Remember: